 Picture tank-tops or t-shirts with music icons or public messages.
 Long sleeved sheer tops that give a goth-esque vibe or brightly colored tops that have a quirky element to them.

-The same goes for your pants, which could be denim or fleece in a jean or a jogger pant, athletic looking or something wide enough to reflect trends of bygone years.
+The same goes for your pants, which could be denim or fleece or joggers or sweatpants, athletic-looking or something wide enough to reflect trends of bygone years.

 FAQs on Bomber Jackets